If you don't see the term you are looking for, use your browser's Find command to

 - file properties

-other document properties, which might be viewable only from inside that
+other properties, which usually can be viewed only from inside that

 - A background color fills the area, either a